arthur-e/swc-workshop/unix-shell/Intro-Shell-climate.md

 Here, the `-n` flag has a different meaning than with `sort`.
 For the `head` program, the `-n` flag indicates the number of lines we want to view, starting from the top of the file.
-**Because `lengths-sorted.txt` contains the lengths of our PDB files in order from least to greatest, the output of `head` must be the file with the fewest lines.**
+**Because `lengths-sorted.txt` contains the lengths of our data files in order from least to greatest, the output of `head` must be the file with the fewest lines.**

 ### Pipes